microsoft/startstopv2-deployments/README.md

 1. Copy the name of the Azure function that you had created during the deployment
 1. Navigate to your secondary subscription -->  Select the subscription ---> Click on Access Control (IAM)
 1. Click the button <b>"Add role assignments"</b>
-1. Select a role from the dropdown
+1. Select the "_contributor_" role from the dropdown
 1. Enter the name of the Azure function in the "Select search by name or email address" box.
 Select the function name
 1. Click the <b>Save</b> button